T3bogoM/Music-App/README.md

 2. only top rated songs
 3. only comments left on songs

-on the first activity users input song details and adds them to the playlist the second activity playlists are displayed
+on the first activity
+users input song title, artist name and a numeric rating and an optional comment section details and adds them to the playlist

+on the second activity the user can
+1. view all songs
+2. view top rated songs
+3. view the comments that they left

+source code
+the code defines a shared playlist variable using a companion object so it can be accessed on both activities